-- Define the problem clearly.
+Define the problem clearly.
 People tend to jump to solutions without taking the time to properly diagnose the problem.
 This can result in suboptimal or even completely wrong solutions.
 A simple example might be found in mobility goals.
 Conventional mobility strategies in some communities might be centered on the automobile.
 However, a diagnosis of the problem might reveal that low-income communities rely more on public transportation or walking.
 This realization would lead to very different mobility strategies.
-You can find a full discussion of this topic in GFOA's report "Defining the Problem: The Missing Piece to Local Government Planning."
-In the final section of this paper, we highlight methods of budgeting.
-We demonstrate Turn the Curve planning as one way of defining the problem. - Gather data.
-Human judgment is highly imperfect.
-As such, defining the problem or designing a solution based only on judgment will rarely get the best results.
-For example, the City of Toledo used data from sources like calls for service and foot traffic into facilities to recognize where reductions in the city budget would have an adverse impact on historically underserved neighborhoods.
-By doing so, it determined that closing a library branch or recreation center would be particularly impactful in a low-income neighborhood where there are no viable substitutes for the services these facilities provided.
-The city also used data to direct its efforts for grass and tree maintenance to make sure that all public areas in all neighborhoods were adequately maintained.
-And rather than applying the same service to each neighborhood, services were customized to the needs of each neighborhood.
-This helps make sure all residents can be proud of their neighborhood. - Talk to people in communities.
+(You can find a full discussion of this topic in GFOA's report, "Defining the Problem: The Missing Piece to Local Government Planning.")

+Gather data.
+Because human judgment is highly imperfect, defining a problem or designing a solution based only on judgment will rarely get the best results.
+For example, the City of Toledo, Ohio, used data from sources like calls for service and foot traffic into facilities to recognize where reductions in the city budget would have an adverse impact on historically underserved neighborhoods.
+It determined that closing a library branch or recreation center would have a particular impact in a low-income neighborhood where there are no viable substitutes for the services these facilities provided.
+The city also used data to direct its efforts for grass and tree maintenance to make sure all public areas in all neighborhoods were adequately maintained.
+And rather than applying the same approach to each neighborhood, services were customized to the needs of each neighborhood.
+This helps ensure all residents can be proud of their neighborhood.

+Talk to people in communities.
 Though structured data from sources like calls for service is important, it may not capture everything people care about.

-Low-income or minority communities may have less trust in government and thus may be less willing to provide information (by making calls for service, for example).
-Hence, it is important to engage directly with people about their concerns.
-This could include engaging with the people whom government services are intended to help to better understand the problems they face and co-designing the solutions.
+Low-income or minority communities may have less trust in government than other groups and may therefore be less willing to provide information (by making calls for service, for example).
+City officials must engage directly with people about their concerns.
+This could include engaging with the people government services are intended to help so they can better understand the problems they face and co-design the solutions.
 It could also include designing the planning and budget process to better meet the needs of communities.
-You can read more about how to go beyond traditional public engagement methods in GFOA's "Rethinking Public Engagement."